Django0033/mythic.nvim/README.md

 - `MythicEventFocus`: Rolls 1D100 and prints a result from the Random Event Focus table.

+- `MythicSceneAdjustment`: Rolls a D10 and prints a result from the Scene Adjustment table.

 >>Special thanks to John Stephens for the `MythicChaos`, `MythicFateCheck`, and
 >>`MythicSceneTest` commands.
 I really appreciate the help.